PseudoDevs/IamGhost/FATAL18.md

-Last updated: 2024-04-02 19:36:13
+Last updated: 2024-04-02 19:37:20
-Random Quote: When you come to the end of your rope, tie a knot and hang on. - Franklin D. Roosevelt
+Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson